 Mango originated between India and Myanmar, and Borneo.

 Mango comes from the Tamil word mangkay or mangay.
-Portuguese traders who settled in the West of India first gave the fruit the name Manga, which eventually changed to today’s mango.
+Portuguese traders who settled in the West of India first named the fruit Manga, which eventually changed to today’s mango.

 The sweet fruit is at home in the tropical rainforest.
-Can mango be suitable for keto and other low-carb diets because of its carbohydrates?
+Can mango suit keto and other low-carb diets because of its carbohydrates?

 We need to look closely at the mango’s nutrition facts.